 There are a relatively modest number of special lease deals on American car brands (General Motors, Ford, and Chrysler).
-However, as 2015 progresses, we should see a growing number of special lease incentives from these companies on 2105 models as new 2016 models come in.
+However, as the year progresses, we should see a growing number of special lease incentives from these companies last years models as this years models continue to come in.
 Look for the best deals near the end of the model year, which could anytime between late summer and year-end, depending on the specific model — since new models are not all introduced at the same time of year.

 Lincoln, Chevrolet, and Cadillac are currently (at time of this writing) offering a number of good, although not great, lease deals.

 Even without special lease offers, General Motors (Buick, Chevrolet, Cadillac, GMC) is currently offering some very high cash-back rebates, although the rebates are sometimes restricted if leasing.
-0% APR loans will continue to be common with these companies during 2014.
+0% APR loans will continue to be common with these companies during this year.

-Look for especially good deals on leftover 2015 models, if you can find them, and leftover 2015 models as new 2016 models continue to arrive through the year.
+Look for especially good deals on leftover models, if you can find them, as this years models continue to arrive through the year.
 Dealers need to get rid of the old models and are willing to make deals.
 These are brand new cars with full warranty and, in most cases, very little different than the newer models.

-Leasing, especially promotional leases, will grow in popularity during 2016 and into 2017, across nearly all car brands.
+Leasing, especially promotional leases, will grow in popularity during this and coming years, across nearly all car brands.
 To better understand the difference between special manufacturer-sponsored promotional leases and standard leases, see our article, Incentive Car Leases – Best Way to Lease.

 How do you know when a lease deal is a good deal?